sebastienlanglois/watershed-api/README.md

 - Install Python 3 and git.
 - Run `./rest-server.py` to start the server
-- Open `http://localhost:5000/index.html` on your web browser to run the client
+- Open `http://localhost:5000/api` on your web browser to run the API and pass longitude and latitude parameters.